Hazards Preventing a Healthy Home

 Much of our furniture and upholstery are made from the synthetic material: MDF, particle board and polyurethane foam.
 Polyurethane is common in furniture and bedding while carpet underlay is derived from petroleum and hence usually laced with toxic fire retardants.
 Particle boards and MDF release small amounts of formaldehyde into the air.
 Consequently, wood dust is a common cause of occupational asthma.
 The chemicals outgas VOCs (Volatile Organic Compounds) into the air we breathe for several months, if not years after we purchase them.
 Beds, cots, mattresses, sofas, carpets and flooring are just some of the items in your home that may be contributing to poor air quality.

-- An initial phone consultation to discuss your concerns
+- We have an initial phone consultation to discuss your concerns

 - Completion of a brief questionnaire